fiveages-sim/robot_descriptions/humanoid/X2Robot/quanta_x1_description/README.md

 # X2Robot Quanta X1 Description

-This package contains the URDF and configuration files for the Ai2 Bot2 humanoid.
+This package contains the URDF and configuration files for the XSquare Quanta X1 Robot.
+The origin models could be found at [XSquare Robot SDK](https://github.com/X-Square-Robot/sdk_robot).

 ## 1. Build